MattyOL/Future_Forest-Project-1/README.md

-All photos used on throughout the site are used from pexels.com
+All photos used on throughout the site are used from pexels.com and upslash.com